anastasiadevana/HeadphoneMotion/README.md

 ## <a name="what-is-this"></a>What is this?

 Apple released the new Headphone Motion API in iOS 14, which provides head tracking data from compatible headphones.
-At this point the only compatible device is AirPods Pro.
+Currently (as of September 2020) the only compatible device is AirPods Pro.

-Please note that the data is only 3dof (degrees of freedom), meaning that it only provides the head rotation, but not position.
+Please note that the data is only 3dof, meaning that it only provides head rotation, but not position.

 ---

 ## <a name="installation"></a>Installation

-1. Clone this repository to your desktop, or download it as a zip.
+1. Clone this repository, or download it as a zip.
-1. Put the downloaded `HeadphoneMotion` folder anywhere in your Unity `Assets` folder.
+1. Rename the downloaded folder to `HeadphoneMotion` and place it anywhere in your Unity project `Assets` folder.

 ---